UBC-MDS/524_easysklearn/README.md

 This package introduces a data science enthusiast, with little to no knowledge of machine learning, to the common steps required when undertaking a Supervised learning analysis.
 The package contains four functions that accept a pandas DataFrame.
 All functions can be used on a dataset with numerical features.
 The functions might have their own required and optional arguments.

-- **eda**: EDA data analysis will split the original data into train and test dataset and will generate a statistical report such as correlation between the variables, number of missing data, class imbalance and type of data present in the dataset.
+- **eda**: The `eda` function will split the original data into train and test dataset and will generate a statistical report such as correlation between the variables, number of missing data, class imbalance and type of data present in the dataset.

-- Data imputation: It will handle missing numerical data in the data frame.
+- **miss_data**: The `miss_data` function will handle missing numerical data in the data frame.

-- Baseline Function: Baseline function will give users a quick check of the performance of the selected sklearn models as a baseline for further model training.
+- **baseline_fun**: The `baseline_fun` function will give users a quick check of the performance of the selected sklearn models compared to a baseline model, upon which the model can be improved.

-- Feature selection: This will remove redundant features based on the forward selection.
+- **feature_select**: The `feature_select` function will remove redundant features based on the forward selection.

 ## How the easysklearn package fits into the Python ecosystem

-To our knowledge, while pandas profiling provides some data statistical analysis, there is no general-purpose library for performing the above task together in the Python ecosystem.
+To our knowledge, while pandas profiling provides some data statistical analysis, there is no general-purpose library for performing the aforementioned tasks together in the Python ecosystem.

 ## Dependencies